salesforce/bazel-java-sdk/README.md

 - Features for any workspace:
   - Execution of Bazel commands such as Bazel build and Bazel query and interpretation of the results
   - Modeling of Bazel concepts (targets, labels, BUILD files, aspects, etc)
+  - Parsing the stream of events from [Bazel's Build Event Protocol](docs/buildeventprotocol.md) into event model objects
 - Features for workspaces with Java rules:
   - Efficient computation of the dependency graph
   - Generation of the Java classpath for a Bazel Java target
   - Creation of a unified class index for Java dependencies and Java targets (e.g. for an IDE find-any-class feature)

-:lemon: Currently the *bazel_java_sdk* is largely focused on workspaces with Java targets (```java_library```, ```java_test```, etc).
+:lemon: Currently the *bazel-java-sdk* is largely focused on workspaces with Java targets (```java_library```, ```java_test```, etc).
 It can execute commands on any workspace, but
     for the richer dependency analysis features only Java targets will work.
 Over time we wish to add broader support for [other target types](https://github.com/salesforce/bazel-java-sdk/blob/master/sdk/bazel-java-sdk/src/main/java/com/salesforce/bazel/sdk/model/BazelTargetKind.java).

-The *bazel_java_sdk* is tested and supported on Mac OS, Linux, and Windows.
+The *bazel-java-sdk* is tested and supported on Mac OS, Linux, and Windows.

 ### Getting Started